The Best Places to Eat in Suva

 Super cheap food for the super hungry is served at the Palm Court Bistro (Victoria Parade in the Queensland Insurance Building).
 Choose from cooked breakfasts, breakfast burgers, chicken and chips and much more!

-If you’re looking for somewhere special to get a drink then check out The ROC (Victoria Parade in the Dolphin Centre), otherwise known as The Republic fo Cappuccino.
+If you’re looking for somewhere special to get a drink then check out The ROC (Victoria Parade in the Dolphin Centre), otherwise known as The Republic of Cappuccino.
 They do great coffee, as well as fresh juice and smoothies at their juice bar.
 [Update: The ROC is permanently closed].

 Best Bars in Suva